Updated: August 26, 2022.

 Nobody likes things moving around when they shouldn’t, and certainly not when you are reading something, and it’s pushed downwards because something new pops up on the screen.

 That’s what the Cumulative Layout Shift metric calculates.
 If a web page shifts its contents and elements without the user interacting with it, that’s not good for your Google Core Vitals score.
-The less the layout shifts, the better.
+The fewer the layout shifts, the better.

 It’s calculated by multiplying the impact fraction (total area of the viewport that’s impacted) by the distance fraction (the total distance the unstable element moves).